 What is a Contractor Bond?

 A contractor bond is a type of surety bond that guarantees a contractor will comply with state laws and regulations governing their work.
 It acts as a three-party agreement between the contractor, the project owner or state (the obligee), and the surety company providing the bond.
 This financial guarantee protects clients and the public from potential financial loss due to incomplete work, code violations, or other breaches of contract.
+Unlike general liability insurance, which covers accidents and damages, a surety bond directly compensates claimants for financial harm caused by the contractor’s failure to meet contractual or regulatory obligations.

 Why Do You Need a Bond in Oregon?

 In Oregon, contractor bonds are a mandatory requirement for obtaining and maintaining an active contractor’s license with the Oregon Construction Contractors Board (CCB).
 The state mandates this to ensure accountability within the construction industry.
 Without a valid bond, you cannot legally operate as a contractor on most projects within the state.
 The bond serves as a safeguard, providing a recourse for consumers if a licensed contractor fails to adhere to building codes, violates contract terms, or causes property damage.
+The CCB enforces this requirement rigorously, and failure to maintain an active bond can lead to immediate administrative suspension of your license.

 Steps to Get Your Oregon Contractor Bond

 The process involves several key steps.
 First, you must determine the exact bond amount required for your specific license classification.
 Next, you need to apply with a licensed surety bond provider.
 The surety will evaluate your application, focusing primarily on your personal credit score and financial stability to assess risk.
 Once approved, you pay the premium, which is a percentage of the total bond amount.
 Finally, the surety issues the bond, and you must file the original document with the CCB to complete your licensing requirement.
+Note that some classifications, such as residential specialty contractors, may have different bond thresholds, so verifying the precise amount with the CCB before applying can save you time and avoid unnecessary rework.

 To streamline your application, ensure you have the following information and documents ready: